 Topsy Turvy Planters Put your garden on the Slant

 Just start from the bottom.
-Place the piece of rebar into the hole of the bottom planter and add soil.
+Place the piece of rebar into the hole of the bottom planter and pound it securely down into the ground.
+Then and add your potting soil.
 Keep layering the next pots (one size down each time) and try to keep the rebar centered and straight as you go up.

 Here are some of my favorite topsy turvy planters.

 It is just overflowing with plants and almost hides the planters.
 You can view Barb’s tutorial at Our Fairfield Home and Garden.

 Source Home Stories A to Z.Cute as can be and nostalgic too.
 Reminds me of American Graffiti for some reason.
 Pink and black polka dot topsy turvy planter.

 Source Imgur.This rustic look has a rustic look since it uses galvanized tubs.
 I love the disparity of sizes too.
 Great topsy Turvy Washtub grouping.